“Wherever I wander, wherever I rove, the hills of the Highlands forever I love.”robert burns

 - Tipping is not mandatory in Scotland, and Scots would never tip at a pub.
 It is customary to tip 10% in restaurants.
-As always, check to verify there is not a service charge on the bill.
+As always, check to verify there is no service charge on the bill.
 Hotels don’t usually expect tips, but if you get exceptional service, they appreciate it.
 It is not expected for taxis and car services, but you can round up.

 - Stores accept credit cards everywhere.
-Cash though for smaller purchases or at markets is preferable.
+Cash, though, for smaller purchases or at markets is preferable.

 - Scotland has many excellent highways but also very rustic narrow country roads.
 Be ready for everything.
 Weather can play havoc with some driving conditions; it is windy and raining a lot.
 Speed limits are not always posted.
 There are no toll roads or bridges.
 Scotland has “national speed limits” for different types of roads.
 Scots are easy-going drivers as a whole.

 - Driving in Scotland is essential to see what this gorgeous country offers.
 If you’re going to explore all that beautiful Scotland has to offer, the best way to go is a road trip.
 You will find some of the most epic sites and scenery down remote roads, far away from any bus or train station.
 That could mean dodging free-range sheep, driving two-way roads only meant for one way, and negotiating roundabouts on the “wrong” side of the road.
 We thought one of the biggest hazards was keeping our eyes on the road when coming across so much breathtaking scenery.

 - Overall, clothing is casual.
 This country is known for rapidly changing weather, and it can get cold quickly, even in the summer.
 Dress in layers and for comfort.
 It often rains, too, so plan accordingly.
 Umbrellas can be problematic as Scotland can be very windy.